dstarr25/dPictionBackend/README.md

 bun install
 ```

-To run:
+To run websocket/api server:

 ```bash
 bun run index.ts
 ```

 This project was created using `bun init` in bun v1.0.0.
-[Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.
+[Bun](https://bun.sh) is a fast all-in-one JavaScript runtime. < --- SO TRUE.

+## TDL:
+- 1 - add a join player function